sdouce/pyvmomi-nagios-plugins/README.md

 Plugins inspired from https://github.com/rogerlz/nagios-check-vcenter

 ## check_datastore.py :
-  This plugin can alert you for two thing : VMFS Occupaton and Surallocation .
+  This plugin can alert you for two thing :
+    - VMFS Occupation
+    - VMFS Surallocation

-More Status information give you quantity SnapShot present on your your VMFS .
+Status information give number of SnapShot present on VMFS .
+Graph Output show you

 ## snap.py :
+For one VM
+Generate Alert if :

-Alert you , when a snapshot is more than x Days Old or Snapshot three is bigger than 3 level .
+  - Snapshot is more than x Days Old
+  - Snapshot threechild is bigger than 3 level .